 Though gamma gardening is responsible for several present day plant discoveries, including certain peppermint plants and some commercial grapefruits, popularity in the process quickly lost traction.
 In today’s world, the need for mutation caused by radiation has been replaced by genetic modification in laboratories.

 While home gardeners are no longer able to obtain a source of radiation, there are still a few small government facilities who carry out radiation garden practice to date.
-And it’s a wonderful part of our gardening history.
+It’s a wonderful part of our gardening history as well.